ebcp-dev/frontend/README.md

 #### React/Redux Frontend for the Hackerbay University project

-Created with React, Redux, ReduxForm.
+Created with React, Redux, ReduxForm, React Router.
+Styled with Material Design Bootstrap.
+Tested with StoryBook and Jest.
 Connects to the Express/Postgres api.